What is qualifying childcare?

 What are relevant childcare charges?

-Relevant childcare charges mean childcare that is registered or approved by the appropriate authorities, such as Ofsted.
+Relevant childcare charges mean charges for childcare that is registered or approved by the appropriate authorities, such as Ofsted.
 Your childcare provider should be able to provide you with a registration number.
 It is important you check with the authority to make sure their status is current and you should make sure that they renew their registered or approved status each year.

-The exact rules vary depending on where you live and you can find more information in the DWP guidance starting at F7031.
+The exact rules about regulation of childcare vary depending on where you live in the UK and you can find more information in the DWP guidance starting at F7031.

 Some types of childcare that provide face to face tuition or supervised activity may be regarded as relevant childcare charges.
 Activity clubs such as ballet lessons and football clubs or tuition classes may be registered with OFSTED or the equivalent and DWP have said they will need to decide case by case whether these are reasonable and relevant childcare for universal credit.
 If you use childcare that is not registered or approved then you will not qualify for help with childcare costs through UC.
 If your provider was registered and then that registration lapses, you must inform DWP immediately.